AFXR17light/kinoana/content/example/post/post3.md

 ---
-title: post 3 title
+title: title 3
 date: 2024-03-20
-preview: post 3 preview
+preview: Preview only contains text content.
 ---

 This is post 3.